-New Student Orientation: Prior to commencement of instruction, freshman students complete a series of orientation sessions including student housing, campus operations, and College preparation.
+New Student Orientation: Prior to commencement of instruction, first-year students complete a series of orientation sessions including student housing, campus operations, and College preparation.

-Class Placement: Freshman students undergo an assessment in dance, voice, piano and music theory prior to commencement of instruction.
+Class Placement: First-year students undergo an assessment in dance, voice, piano and music theory prior to commencement of instruction.
 The data is used to group students with similar abilities into sections.

 Success Coaching: Once student class placement and enrollment is completed, students meet with a success coach to review schedule and devise time management and priority management plans.
-Students with a high school GPA of less than 3.0 are required to complete this.
+Students with a high school GPA of less than 2.5 are required to complete this.

-Sophomore students engaging in practicum studies or online courses are required to complete success coaching prior to commencement of instruction.
+Second-year students engaging in practicum studies or online courses are required to complete success coaching prior to commencement of instruction.

-Freshman Academic Advising: In the spring semester of the freshman year, all students complete academic advising to refine educational goals and program planning for the sophomore year.
+First-year Academic Advising: In the spring semester of the first year, all students complete academic advising to refine educational goals and program planning for the second year.